deaxmachina/food-facts/README.md

 ## Description
 - Simple React App fetching nutrition facts from API (https://developer.edamam.com/) and allowing for nutritional comparison of foods via a small dashboard.
-- Has a node and express backend.
+- Has a NodeJS and Express backend.
-- Uses Nivo for the visualisation and material ui.
+- Uses Nivo for the visualisation and Material-UI for some of the UI elements.
 ## Website
 https://nutritioncharts.herokuapp.com/